ollysun/chaka/README.md

 chakatest for maven project

 This is a production project to check the transaction , statictics.
-The tech stack include springboot, spring security, h2, maven.
+The tech stack include springboot, spring security, h2, maven, rabbitmq
 Also, binarygap Answer

 # chatatest